GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 ------------------------------------------------------------------------------
-#  1. View Machine learning Library that can be use, in this post, select diabetes dataset from SKLearn.
+#  1. View Machine learning Library that can be use, in this post, select diabetes dataset from Scikit-learn.

 https://scikit-learn.org/stable/auto_examples/index.html